When drug makers' profits outweigh penalties

 "Until a couple of these cases became public, companies were probably saying, 'Everybody does it this way,' "Sullivan says.

+Loucks had a track record in off-label prosecutions.
+In 1994, he negotiated a $61 million settlement with C.R.
 Bard of New Jersey, which pleaded guilty to promoting off-label use of a heart catheter that led to patientdeaths.
+The off-label campaign

 In the January 2004 settlement negotiations with Loucks, Sullivan and two other prosecutors, Pfizer's lawyersassured the U.S. Attorney's Office that the company wouldn't market drugs off-label.

-"They asserted that the company understood the rules and had taken steps to assure corporate compliancewith the law," Loucks says.
-"We remember those promises."
 What Pfizer's lawyers didn't tell the prosecutors was that Pfizer was at that moment running an off-labelmarketing promotion using more than 100 salespeople who were pitching Bextra, according to a Pfizer salesmanager who pleaded guilty to misbranding a drug in March 2009.

 Pharmacia & Upjohn developed Bextra, which was approved by the FDA in 2001 for only the treatment ofarthritis and menstrual discomfort.